investindex/Psychology/README.md

 * You identified an opportunity for tax loss harvesting.

 The first reason should be clear: sometimes you need to raise cash by selling your investments.
+This can be as simple as selling shares of a money market fund to pay your mortgage or rent in a few days.

 The second reason is related to your risk tolerance and intended time horizon for a portion of your assets.
 If you have money earmarked for a down payment on a future home, you wouldn't want it fully invested in risky assets while you're touring houses.
 Risk should be reduced as you approach the target date.